Local Government Elections

 • Mr Jones lives in Bunbury.
 He is on the State Electoral Roll for his address in Bunbury.
 He owns a property in Esperance and as he’s an Australian Citizen he can enrol to vote in the Shire of Esperance elections.
 He is also eligible to vote in City of Bunbury council elections (via the City of Bunbury’s District Roll).

-• Mr Bloggs lives in the Shire of Esperance and owns 2 properties – one property in each ward.
+• Mr Bloggs lives in the Shire of Esperance and owns two properties – one property in each ward.
 Mr Bloggs is on the State Electoral Roll for the address where he lives in the Town Ward.
-If he wishes to vote in the Rural Ward where he owns property, he can enrol – using Electoral Form 2.
-At election time he will receive 2 election packages – one for each ward.
+If he wishes to vote in the Rural Ward where he owns property, he can enrol – by submitting a relevant Owner and Occupier Enrolment Form.
+At election time he will receive two election packages – one for each ward.

 • Central Mining Ltd of Perth holds a large rateable mining tenement within the Shire of Esperance’s boundaries.
-Central Mining Ltd is able to nominate up to 2 persons who are Australian Citizens to vote on the company’s behalf.
-The company provides a covering letter to “Nominate” the person or persons, and each nominated person must complete the Electoral Form 2.
+Central Mining Ltd is able to nominate up to two persons who are Australian Citizens to vote on the company’s behalf.
+The company provides a covering letter to “Nominate” the person or persons, and each nominated person must complete a relevant Owner and Occupier Enrolment Form.

 • Mr & Mrs Green have a Super Fund (Greens Family Super Fund Pty Ltd) which is listed as the owner of several properties within both the Town and Rural wards.
 Mr & Mrs Green are registered in the Town Ward to vote and wish to apply for a Rural Ward vote.
 As the rural property is under the Greens Family Super Fund Pty Ltd (which only has the Greens as directors) they must nominate each other to be able to enrol for the Rural Ward vote.